 Every now and then we retire one of our adult dogs and try to find them a great forever home.
 If you are looking for an adult Westie who has had a kind and warm family life a retired adult would be perfect for you.
 Contact us for current information to find out when a retired adult dog will be available.
 I don’t keep this page updated as often as I should, please email for current status.

 We also occasionally have older puppies available.
 They are crate trained, and have the benefit of being able to wait longer to potty for those families who work or are gone longer then a young puppy can wait.
 They also learn and remember quickly, since they are a little more mature.
 They easily move right into their new family the way a young puppy will.
-Please check in the status may have changed.
+Please check on the available puppies page for them too.

 I retire all our mom dogs after several years of breeding.
 It works great for me, for our retired moms and their new families.
 They are healthy, housebroken, crate trained, and come when called already.
 They will take some adjusting into a new home but they are so easy many families keep in touch for a long time letting me know what a great Westie they are and how happy they are to have one of mine.
 They are wonderful for the person or family who wants a companion, without all the time and energy a puppy requires.